Light and fluffily delectable Homemade Blue Moon cupcakes. Make these awesome cupcakes for your next tailgate party or birthday bash!

-How do you add Beer into cupcakes?
+How do you add beer into cupcakes?

 Beer can be added into cupcakes or cakes directly into the batter.
 During the mixing process, mix tighter the wet and dry ingredients.
 Once they are thoroughly mixed together, add in 1/2-1 cup of beer.
 Adjust the amount of beer in the batter if the consistency is thick or runny.
 Beer will then bake into the cupcake or cake and help the batter rise while adding in a hint of flavor.

-Cupcakes made with beer in the batter will not get you drunk.
 Beer cupcakes usually call for 1 beer in the batter.
 A typical beer has 5% alcohol in it.
 The beer is spread out between 12 or more cupcakes leaving a small amount per cupcake.
 In addition to the small amount of beer, most of the alcohol will evaporate during the cooking process.

 The exception to this would be using beer in the frosting.
 Since frosting does not get baked, any alcohol added into it will remain and not evaporate.